Rajesh-M01/Stock-Price-Prediction/README.md

-# Stock-Price-Prediction-CNN-LSTM
+# Stock-Price-Prediction-LSTM
-This project implements a CNN-LSTM hybrid model for time series forecasting to predict stock prices.
-The model leverages CNN for feature extraction and LSTM for sequential learning, making it more effective for analyzing stock trends and understanding about the market better.
+This project implements a LSTM hybrid model for time series forecasting to predict stock prices.
+The model leverages LSTM for sequential learning, making it more effective for analyzing stock trends and understanding about the market better.

 Dataset :
 Used Tesla stock price dataset(tesla-stock-price.csv).